KanchiMoe/Charlotte-timeline/episodes.rst

 Date
 -------

-Estimated to be April, or October.
+Estimated to be April, or October of 2016 or 2017.

 Supporting evidence
 ---------------------